TotalCross/totalcross/TotalCrossVM/vc2008/README.md

 Then you set the target to `tcvm`:
 ![](https://imgur.com/PIjFkhi.png)

-Lastly for the build press Build and your tcvm.dll will be ready to debug your applcation:
+Lastly, press Build and your tcvm.dll will be ready to debug your applcation:
 ![](https://imgur.com/YLo5AaS.png)

 Now we are able to develop new features and fix some bugs and Test on your Visual Studio Code.